The Social Media Ban: Staying informed

 When will it happen?

-We aren’t sure yet, but it will be at least a year away from when the legislation is passed.
-So, if Parliament passes legislation to ban social media in November 2024, for example, the ban itself won’t come into effect until after December 2025.
+We aren't sure yet, but it will be at least a year on from when the legislation was passed.
+Because Parliament passed the legislation in November 2024, the ban itself won't come into effect until at least December 2025.

 Can’t I just get my parent’s consent?

-No, the Government’s proposal is that parents (or other guardians) can’t give their consent for their young people to access social media before they are 16 years of age.
+No, parents (or other guardians) won't be able to give their consent for their young people to access social media before they are 16 years of age.

 If I already have an account, will I be kicked off?